Hossein-Shoushtari/poslab/README.md

 ## short overview of navigation
 ### Python files
-main.py : website is build | server is established | functions are called
+main.py : website is built | server is established | functions are called
 - -_layout.py = layout of tabs | no funcionality
 - -_func.py = functions of tabs  -> this would be the space to add new functions; I will do the correct connecting to the buttons
 ### assets